1933-2007::The City of Alanville

 Victoria, British Columbia

-Big improvements began with a coat of paint.
-While Centennial Square's construction was underway, Victoria's mayor had Clack pick out a two-tone colour scheme to spruce up City Hall.
+Big improvements began with a simple coat of paint.
+While construction on Centennial Square continued, Victoria's mayor had Clack pick out a two-tone colour scheme to spruce up City Hall.
 Its newly painted look had immediate results and inspired Victorians to get on board with the city's big clean-up project.
-Business owners spruced up their downtown storefronts with colour advice from City Hall and free paint donated by a local manufacturer.
+Business owners spruced up their downtown storefronts with colour advice from City Hall, and free paint donated by a local manufacturer.
 When the work was finished, city officials walked the streets, admiring downtown's new look.
 The great city they thought was lost was slowly being restored.
-Their excitement would help with the plan's next challenge: Bastion Square.
+Their excitement would carry them through the plan's next challenge: Bastion Square.

 "1972::Victoria's Revitalized Bastion Square Showing Burnes House and the Old Courthouse"